 Fortunately, these minor trials are especially easy to overcome now that we live in the digital age — almost all of the answers to those questions are easily Googleable.
 Be sure to check out user review websites like Yelp, as well, to help you learn more about which of your options have the best reputation.

-Once you decide you’re ready to settle down, at least for a little while, you’ll face a different kind of challenge: figuring out where on earth to park that giant beast for longer than a weekend.
+Once you decide you’re ready to settle down, at least for a little while, you’ll face a different kind of challenge: figuring out where on earth to park your RV long-term.
 You have a few different options to consider.

 The first, and most important, part is to think hard about the kind of place you want to live in the first place.
 Now, some of this is just about your favorite activities and pastimes.
 Is your kayak or surfboard collecting dust in your basement storage compartment?
 Maybe it’s time to head to the coast for a while.
 If your hiking boots haven’t seen the sun in a while, maybe the mountains will motivate you to get moving.